spences10/scottspence.com/posts/2023/02/06/how-to-implement-redirects-for-changed-post-routes-in-sveltekit/index.md

 v1 which was <DateDistance date='2021-06-05' /> ago now and the routing wasn't thoroughly worked out then.

-If the tweet/and Twitter is still around you'll see that it's using the `<script context="module">` method where SvelteKit did the data loading in one file.
+If the tweet/and Twitter is still around you'll see in the image that it's using the `<script context="module">` method where SvelteKit used to do the data loading in one file.

 ```svelte
 <script context="module">